What Should I Bring to My SSDI Hearing?

 Here is what you will need to win at your Social Security administrative hearing:

 - Recent Medical Records Have a conversation with your doctor about your intent to file for disability insurance.
 This way, he or she can explicitly record the condition of your disability in detail.
 Your recent medical records will be extremely important in establishing your disability claim, as it details the extent of your disability and the onset—or beginning—of your disability.
 Your date of onset will determine the amount of back pay for which you are eligible.
 Furthermore, your medical records will prove that you are incapable of resuming regular work activities, or perform any similar work-related functions.

 - An Experienced Disability Lawyer Bringing an experienced lawyer to your SSDI hearing will be your best chance at receiving your Social Security disability benefits.
 Unless you are fluent in Social Security administrative law, showing up to court without someone who is, is extremely unwise.
 An experienced disability lawyer will have working knowledge of Social Security administrative procedures, and how to get claims approved through the Social Security listings and the medical vocational grid rules—rules in which you may or may not be familiar.
 More importantly, an experienced lawyer will have the ability to ask relevant legal questions, and implore a winning strategy for your claim.

 If you are dealing with legal matters concerning Social Security disability, contact Ted A. Greve & Associates, P.A. as soon as possible for a free and confidential consultation.
-At Ted A. Greve & Associates, P.A., our NC SSDI legal team has extensive experience handling Social Security disability claims.
+At Ted A. Greve & Associates, P.A., our Charlotte NC SSDI attorney has extensive experience handling Social Security disability claims.